Calindro/emulicious-debugger/README.md

 ## Release Notes

+### 1.3.0

+Added an error message if no port is specified

+Added `system` for launch configurations to specify the system to emulate

+Fixed typos in some error messages

 ### 1.2.0

 Added `maxAttempts` to specify the number of attempts when trying to connect to Emulicious after launching it